DSE VA Workbook Design Guide

 • How has my inquiry grown after artworks 1 and 2?

-Ideas — artwork 3 — What are my starting directions?
+Draft / sketches — artwork 3 — What are my starting directions?

 Add photos or scans of your own workbook page here when ready.